(Public Domain/CC0) 2025 Chris DeBoy

 Free markets are the epitome of individual rights and freedom.

 Free markets only occur when all parties of a transaction are participating voluntarily.
+If at any point coercion is involved, as a matter of definition, it is not free.

 Capitalism is a social system based on the recognition of individual rights, including property rights, in which all property is privately owned.